Comparing gravitational waveform models for binary black hole mergers through a hypermodels approach: Results

 \subsubsection{\N{GW190620}}

 The LVK studies report this source as a BBH binary with high effective spin $\chi_{\rm eff}$.
-In our re-analysis, we find all the waveform families to perform comparably and return consistent estimates of parameters as well as the values of log-likelihood.
-Moreover, the existing LVK analyses on this event with \xphm and \seob return consistent results with ours.
-We also find support for positive values of $\chi_{\rm eff}$, as shown in Table~\ref{tab:spin-pars}.
+In our re-analysis, we find all the waveform families to perform comparably and return consistent estimates of parameters as well as the values of log-likelihood (see Tables~\ref{tab:mass-pars},~\ref{tab:spin-pars} and~\ref{tab:log_lik}, respectively).
+Moreover, the existing LVK analyses on this event with \xphm and \seob return consistent results with ours, as shown in Table~\ref{tab:js-pe}).
+We also find support for positive values of $\chi_{\rm eff}$.
 The estimates of intrinsic parameters from different models are consistent with each other, however, from the values of posterior probability (see Table~\ref{tab:probs}), \nrsur seems to be the most favored.